peterkhe1999/CheatSheet/OSCP/README.md

 Invoke-BloodHound -CollectionMethod All -OutputDirectory C:\Users\stephanie\Desktop\ -OutputPrefix "corp"
 ```

-The Neo4j service should be available via the web interface at
-`http://localhost:7474`, default credentials (neo4j as both username and password)
+The Neo4j service is available at `http://localhost:7474`, default credentials are neo4j as both username and password.

 ```bash
 sudo neo4j start